flucoma/flucoma-docs/doc/BufNoveltySlice.rst

 :control filterSize:

    The size of a smoothing filter that is applied on the novelty curve.
-A larger filter filter size allows for cleaner cuts on very sharp changes.
+A larger filter size allows for cleaner cuts on very sharp changes.

 :control minSliceLength: